publiccodenet/about/activities/member-relations/index.md

 At this stage, the public organization confirms their interest in becoming a member.

+This stage may include the [Information about Founding Membership](information-about-founding-membership.md).

 This stage is over when the public organization signs the '[Expression of Interest](expression-of-interest.md)'.

 ## 2. Founding membership proposal